 In order to boost customer confidence in our product offering, our Company has continuously invested in testing facilities.
-A new R&D Centre has been created with the State-of-the-Art equipment catering for all range of products made by the Company.
+R&D Centre with the State-of-the-Art equipment catering for all range of products made by the Company.

 The facility in addition to testing, validations for products as per customer requirements, it also supports in-house innovations, as regards products, features & processes.